zzrough/gs-extensions-drop-down-terminal/ROADMAP.md

 v8
 - feature: pause the child process if term closed and no active pid (for powersaving, maybe an additional pref?)
-- code: investigate if the inner-border can be retrieved
 - code: global review